 It has been around a decade since you saw carefully written resume objective statements in any of resumes, which can be found online.
 This practice became obsolete as many job seekers, and recruiters believe that it limits the opportunity to land the right job.

 Resume objective statements served to specify the type of position and the company a job seeker was hoping to find.
 They also helped describe the best qualities that would fit in the work environment of the company.
 The best examples looked like the following: “Self-confident and highly motivated professional seeking a position within a reputable company to positively contribute to the achievement of the corporate objectives.”
 This sounds very familiar because different specialists used pretty same words to describe similar things in their professional resumes.
 The point of this statement was to make sure that HRs and recruiters understand that you want long-term employment where you can shine bright and contribute positively.
 There is nothing wrong with this.
 But why this practice is now considered redundant?

 Professional resume writers claim that objectives are not gone forever.
 Instead, they have transformed into the entire section that helps in the job application process.
 Career summary or professional profile is referred by resume writes as a place in your resume that highlights what you have brought to your previous employer and what you intend to bring to the new one.
 It provides recruiters with a resume review and helps you in pursuing your career goals.
 Career summary indicates what you can do for them, while objectives imply at what you want them to do for you.

 Companies that offer US resume writing services use resume templates that do not include objectives at all.
 Their goal is to provide a professional resume that would pass ATS and guarantee that the client’s candidature will be reviewed by human recruiters.
 Best resume writers say that resume objective statements limit the use of resume keywords in the introduction part of a professional resume.
 Career summary statements, instead, allow using the keywords that match exactly those areas of expertise that can bring benefit to your prospective employer.

 The perfect resume will be unique for every job posting it is sent to.
 There is no opportunity to change the resume objective statement that much.
 You are stuck with the basic things that you expect to receive at your new workplace.
 Professional summary, instead, allows changing the entire message sent to the recruiter.
 Thus, for example, you can showcase your problem-solving skills if you are a restaurant worker but highlight that you have exceptional customer service if you intend to get a position of a receptionist by using your career statement.

 Resume objective statements are rarely necessary.
 For the most part, you can use a heading statement as an alternative to objectives.
 Add all your years of experience, your special skills, qualifications and any certifications that make you highly qualified for the position in question.
 Your heading statement should be a snapshot of what you offer in your professional resume.

-What If My Position Requires an Objective?
 Resume writing services claim that some of their clients want the objective to be added because it is specifically what their employers look for.
 Such resumes can be military or refer to entry positions.
 In these cases, professional resume writers keep objectives but try to make them meaningful.
 It is important to create a completely new statement that does not remind of any old-fashioned commonly-used resume objective statements.
 Resist the temptation to use the same statement for every position you apply to.
 Write your objective from scratch and add keywords whenever you intend to land the right job.
 Need help with your professional summary or career statement?
 Our professional writers are here to help.